EngineerBetter/concourse-up/README.md

 ## Credential Management

 Concourse-up deploys the [credhub](https://github.com/cloudfoundry-incubator/credhub) service alongside Concourse and configures Concourse to use it.
 More detail on how credhub integrates with Concourse can be found [here](https://concourse.ci/creds.html).
-The credentials for credhub are output after a successful `$ concourse-up deploy $deployment`.
-Alternatively, you can get them for an existing deployment by running `$ concourse-up info $deployment`.
+You can log into credhub by running `$ concourse-up info --env --region $region $deployment`.

 ## Firewall